AWonkeyTortila/OfflineWeb/README.md

 # OfflineWeb
-Offline Web home page, with ability to add modular pages.
+Offline Web homepage with ability to add web pages to it.

-(homepage is located in [.client/home/main.html])
+(Homepage located in [client/Main.html])